ndarrays can be indexed using the standard Python

-The index syntax is very powerful but limiting when dealing with a variable number of indices.
+The indexing syntax is very powerful but limiting when dealing with a variable number of indices.
 For example, if you want to write a function that can handle arguments with various numbers of dimensions without having to write special case code for each number of possible dimensions, how can that be done?
 If one supplies to the index a tuple, the tuple will be interpreted as a list of indices.
-For example (using the previous definition for the array z):
+For example:

 So one can use code to construct tuples of any number of indices and then use these within an index.